 Review: The Chef’s Secret by Crystal King

 Set in 16th century Italy, The Chef's Secret by Crystal King follows papal chef Bartolomeo Scappi and his apprentice, Giovanni, through two intersecting tales that peel back like layers of an onion.
-While Scappi was indeed the chef of a Pope, King notes that not much is known about him save his recipe book,… Continue reading Review: The Chef’s Secret by Crystal King
+While Scappi was indeed the chef of a Pope, King notes that not much is known about him save his recipe book, and… Continue reading Review: The Chef’s Secret by Crystal King

 Review: Beneath a Scarlet Sky by Mark Sullivan